foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_grp.rst

 Conditions
 ^^^^^^^^^^
-Ensure that you satisfy the following conditions before calling the function:
+Ensure that you satisfy the following general conditions before calling the function:

 - ``in``, ``out``, ``weights`` and ``bias`` tensors must be valid (see :ref:`mli_tnsr_struc`)